My Jackfruit Waldorf Salad:-)

 If you can’t have nuts, I’ve got a couple of ideas…. so leave me with it and I’ll get back to you:-)

-I made our salad last night with a commercial mayonnaise because we finally found one that doesn’t make me itch, but if you’re having trouble finding a mayonnaise suitable for your diet because you can’t tolerate egg, you could try one of the recipes from our The Alternative Kitchen: A beginners guide to cooking without dairy, soy, gluten, egg or meat book there are 3 mayonnaise alternatives without egg in there.
+I made our salad last night with a commercial mayonnaise because we finally found one that doesn’t make me itch, but if you’re having trouble finding a mayonnaise suitable for your diet because you can’t tolerate egg, you could try one of the recipes from The Little Book of Allergy-Friendly Tasty Toppings book there are 3 mayonnaise alternatives without egg in there.